earthlab/earthpy/CONTRIBUTING.rst

 2. Clone your fork locally
 --------------------------

-Use ``git clone`` to get a local copy of your EarthPy repository on your local filesystem::
+Use ``git clone`` to get a local copy of your Matplotcheck repository on your local filesystem::

     $ git clone git@github.com:your_name_here/earthpy.git